 As shown in the graph, the level of assumed risk in investment portfolios is distributed in a mountain-like pattern with a peak in the 4% range.
 Compared to the previous survey, the number of risk-taking respondents with a risk tolerance at about 10% decreased, and the majority of respondents fall within the center of the mountain.
 The number of respondents with an assumed risk in the 5% range peaked at 27 in the last survey, while this year's figure decreased slightly to 25.

 We then looked at policy asset mixes (PAM) and asset class adoptions within each asset class in actual investment portfolios.
-Asset classes include domestic bonds, foreign bonds, global bonds, foreign bonds (currency hedged), domestic equities, foreign equities, global equities, alternatives, general life insurance accounts, multi-assets, short-term funds, and others.
+Asset classes include domestic bonds, foreign bonds, global bonds, currency-hedged foreign bonds, domestic equities, foreign equities, global equities, alternatives, general life insurance accounts, multi-assets, short-term funds, and others.

 The number of pension funds with global bonds in PAM increased by 10.7 points to 25.0%, while global equities increased by 8.5 points to 21.1%, compared to the previous survey.
 As more funds embraced global bonds, the proportions of both domestic and foreign bond holdings decreased, with the decline in domestic bonds being distinct at -11.8 points.
 Similarly, the share of foreign stocks decreased significantly by -7.8 points as the allocation to global stocks increased.
 Increasingly, pensions recognize that portfolios relying solely on the four traditional assets can no longer deliver.

-Multi-asset strategy now accounts for 27.3% of PAM and 34.4% of portfolios, suggesting it has acquired a certain status among domestic pension funds.
+Multi-asset strategy now accounts for 27.3% of PAM and 34.4% of portfolios, suggesting such strategies have acquired a certain status among domestic pension funds.
 While the 2018 survey indicated pensions were accumulating short-term funds, the June survey showed them shedding those funds by about 10% in both PAM and investment portfolios.

 Some pension funds, further categorize “others” according to their risk-return levels into safe assets and income seeking assets, rather than into specific asset classes.
 Pensions with this type of classification are more prominent than in the previous survey, suggesting that more and more pension funds are moving away from traditional portfolios.